michaelyinopen/job-shop-collection-api/README.md

 ```

 #### Update database
-The database can be updated with the connection string.
-New migrations committed are continuously deployed in the Github Action that od Linode job-shop-collection-api, more detail in
+The database is updated with the connection string.
+New migrations committed are continuously deployed in the Github Action of Linode job-shop-collection-api.

 ### Setup job-shop-collection-api Linode